The poem “No Men Are Foreign" by James Kirkup

 1. Remember, no men are strange, no countries foreign

-👉 The poet says that no human being is strange and no country is truly foreign.
+👉 The poet reminds us that no human being is strange or different from one another, and no country should be considered foreign because all people belong to the same human family.

 2. Beneath all uniforms, a single body breathes